marcoalopez/Python_course/notebooks/installing_Python.md

 ### 3.2 Adding Python packages from other channels

-At some point, you are likely to find yourself in the situation where you want to install a Python package that is not in the official (default) conda channel, and you need to install it using pip, the standard Python installation package, or the community-driven _conda-forge_ channel.
-In this case, it is strongly recommended to create a new Python environment and, in particular, never use pip to install packages into the Python environments you have for general use, as this may break compatibility between different versions of the environment.
+At some point, you may find that you want to install a Python package that is not available in the official conda channel.
+In this case, you will need to install it using pip, the standard Python installation package, or the community-driven conda-forge channel.
+In this case, it is strongly recommended that you create a new Python environment.
+In particular, you should never use pip to install packages into the Python environments that you use for general purposes, as this may cause compatibility issues between different versions of the environment.

 #### Case 1: Python package installed using pip

-Create a new Python environment and install the package and any necessary dependencies.
+Create a new Python environment and install the package, along with any necessary dependencies.
 Follow the developer's installation instructions.

 #### Case 2: the Python package is in the conda-forge channel

-To install packages from the _conda-forge_ community channel, you must first activate it (see instructions below).
-Once this is done, create your new Python environment and install all the necessary libraries using conda.

-To add the _conda-forge_ channel use:
+To install packages from the _conda-forge_ community channel, you must first activate it (see the instructions below).
+Once this is done, create your new Python environment and install all the necessary libraries using Conda.
+To add the _conda-forge_ channel use the following prompt:

 ```markdown
 conda config --append channels conda-forge
 ```

 > [!WARNING]
-> In most tutorials you can find on the internet you will find the following line to enable the conda-forge channel: ``conda config --add channels conda-forge``. **We advise you not to do this**.
-This will make conda-forge the priority channel in your Python installation.
-Your anaconda's default channel will have a lower priority, and some of your packages will start upgrading to conda-forge, affecting other environments as well.
-Using ``--append`` instead of ``--add`` will keep your default conda channel high in priority, and package versions will be searched on your default before going to conda-forge.
-If you have already made a mess of it, you can use the following lines:
+> Most online tutorials will include the following line to enable the _conda-forge_ channel: ``conda config --add channels conda-forge``. **We advise you not to do this**.
+This prioritises the conda-forge channel over Anaconda's default channel in your Python installation.
+As a result, some of your packages will start upgrading to _conda-forge_ versions, which will affect other Python environments as well.
+Using ``--append`` instead of ``--add`` keeps the default conda channel at the top of the priority channels, meaning that package versions will be searched on the default channel before going to _conda-forge_.
+If you have made a mess or are unsure about the channel priorities in your installation, you can use the following prompts:
 >
 > ```markdown
 > # show channels